-Course Aims Provide you with critical perspectives on society, developed from Black perspectives from across the African Diaspora.
-Engage you in a discussion of the histories and politics of Black communities in the UK and abroad.
-Enable you to apply a range of theories to the understanding social life.
-Equip you with Black Studies skills so that you can apply in communities of practice.
-Offer you international experiences through exchanges with universities abroad.
-Provide you with opportunities to construct a meaningful and relevant individual programme of study Encourage the incorporation of your individual interests and original research into the programme of study and assessed work Facilitate a learning environment that develops transferable skills which will enhance academic and career prospects.
+11 Course Aims To provide you with critical perspectives on society, developed from Black perspectives from across the African Diaspora.
+To appage you in a discussion of the historica and politica of Black communities in the LIK.
+To engage you in a discussion of the histories and politics of Black communities in the UK and abroad.
+To enable you to apply a range of theories to the understanding social life. • To equip you with Black Studies skills so that they can apply in communities of practice. • To offer you international experiences through exchanges with universities abroad.
+To provide you with opportunities to construct a meaningful and relevant individual programme of study. • To encourage the incorporation of your individual interests and original research into the programme of study and assessed work.
+To facilitate a learning environment that develops transferable skills which will enhance academic and career prospects.